-Initial attack activity was light nationally with 46 new fires reported.
-Four new large fires were reported, two in the Southern Area and two in the Eastern Area.
-High to extreme fire indices were reported in Kansas, Wyoming, Nebraska, and South Dakota.
+Initial attack activity was light nationally with 155 new fires reported.
+One new large fire was reported in the Rocky Mountain Area.
+Four large fires were contained, two in the Eastern Area and one each in the Rocky Mountain and Southern Areas.
+Very high to extreme fire indices were reported in Kansas.